joshlarsen/driftbot/readme.md

 ## Kudos

-Driftbot is a simple project, but mainly because of the amazing work by the authors and of these projects:
+Driftbot is a simple project, due in large part to the amazing work by the authors of these projects:

 - [Puppeteer](https://github.com/puppeteer/puppeteer)
 - [Browserless](https://github.com/browserless/chrome)